-- 1. All poultry must be pre-entered June 15 to July 19 online at http://andersoncofair.fairentry.com.
-This is needed for pen assignment and Pullorum testing. - 2.
+- All poultry must be pre-entered June 15 to July 8 online at http://andersoncofair.fairentry.com.
+This is needed for pen assignment and Pullorum testing. \\PT Testing is not required in 2020 due to shortage of antigen.\\ - 2.
 Poultry must be in place by 8 p.m. on Monday of fair week.
 Judging will begin after 4-H Swine Show. - 3.
 Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 4.
 Poultry showing symptoms of disease or infection of any type will be denied entrance. - 5.
-Each exhibitor is responsible for the care and feeding of his/her birds. - 6.
-Exhibitors may have up to 20 total birds. - 7.
+Each exhibitor is responsible for the care and feeding of his/her birds.

+- 6. Exhibitors may have up to 20 total birds. - 7.
 Testing for Pullorum disease for exhibition poultry is required every year.

-4. 3 yea 5.
-3 yea A certified tester will be available on a designated date before the fair or individuals can ensure the testing is done and paperwork is provided at the time of entry.
+A certified tester will be available on a designated date before the fair or individuals can ensure the testing is done and paperwork is provided at the time of entry.
 Testing is not required for waterfowl or pigeons.